Satellite or Cable TV Connection for your RV

 One of the connections you'll find is for your TV connections.
 The picture I'm showing is from my Open Range 399BHS fifth wheel.
 The way the connection works is that every room has access to a single satellite connection and the main connection.
 So you have Satellite #1 in the front bedroom, #2 in the living room, and #3 in the bunkhouse.
 The Main connection is in every room.

-Many RV parks will have basic cable, probably not HD ( as of 2012 ) in many cases, but enough so that you can watch TV in your RV.
-For that you’d hook up to the “Main” connection.
+Many RV parks will have basic cable, but probably not HD.
+For many of us simpler folks basic cable is enough so that you can watch TV in your RV or see that emergency game.

 Below is a picture of a representative set of connections for the outside convenience center.
 When looking at the outside of an RV you should be able to locate something very similar :